fragosti/blog/src/posts/a-look-at-cryptovoxels.md

 ### Buy & Sell

 A Metaverse would not be complete without an economy.
 The main thing people exchange in Cryptovoxels are the parcels themselves, which can be bought and sold on [OpenSea](https://opensea.io/assets/cryptovoxels?sortBy=assets_prod_main_price_asc) and [TokenTrove](https://tokentrove.com/Cryptovoxels).
-On the [OpeanSea activity page](https://opensea.io/activity/cryptovoxels), you can see that 277 ETH (approx. $70,000) of parcels have been traded this week, and 8480 ETH (approx. $2,000.000) has been traded in total.
+On the [OpeanSea activity page](https://opensea.io/activity/cryptovoxels), you can see that 277 ETH (approx. $70,000) worth of parcels have been traded this week, and 8480 ETH (approx. $2,000.000) worth has been traded in total.
 On average, parcels have gone for 1.9 ETH (approx. \$475).

 <div class="flex justify-center flex-wrap items-center full-width space-x-2 bg-white">
   <img src="/assets/img/cv-price-dist.png" alt="Cryptovoxels Price Distribution" class="my-4" style="width: 350px">